Coffee as a Medicinal Herb

-Over the past year-or-so I have been following this gradual embrace of coffee as a health food.
-Some even promote it alongside medicinal herbs.
+Over the past year-or-so, I have been following this gradual embrace of coffee as a health food.
+Some even promote coffee alongside medicinal herbs.
 While this was a little frustrating and concerning at first, the use of coffee as if it were a therapeutic substance is becoming so pervasive that it is time to say something about it.

 Don't buy (literally and figuratively) the coffee hype.

-Coffee is Not a Health Food.
-Coffee is Not a Medicinal Plant.
+Coffee is Not a Health Food and Coffee is Not a Medicinal Plant

 Sure, it may be temping to think of it as such.
 And there is a lot of pressure from society to embrace it.
 And it sure is delicious.
 And it sure can make your head buzz in this way that you might just be convinced of its godliness.
 And at the height of my own coffee addiction I've tried to claim it as such.
 But it just isn’t good for you.